Sun glare and low sun – techniques for better visibility

 Quick measures while driving

-• Use sun visor and possibly sunglasses
+• Use the sun visor and, if needed, sunglasses.

 • Reduce speed and increase distance.
-See Speed and distance
+See Speed and distance.

 Light use and visibility

 • Avoid high beam in dust, haze and fog.
-See Use of lights and signals
+See Use of lights and signals.

 Intersections and crosswalks

-Table: Measures by situation
+Measures by situation

 SituationMeasures